What is von Hippel-Lindau disease?

 What causes VHL?

 VHL is a genetic condition.
-This means that the cancer risk and other features of VHL can be passed from generation to generation in a family.
+This means that the risk of developing cancer and other features of VHL can be passed from generation to generation in a family.
 The gene associated with VHL is also called VHL.
 A mutation, meaning alteration, in the VHL gene gives a person an increased risk of developing kidney cancer and other symptoms of VHL.
-Nearly everyone who has VHL syndrome has an identifiable VHL mutation.
+Nearly everyone who has VHL syndrome has an identifiable VHL genetic mutation.

 How is VHL inherited?

 How common is VHL?

-It is estimated that about one in 30,000 people has VHL.
+It is estimated that about 1 in 30,000 people has VHL.
 About 20% of people with VHL do not have any family history of the condition.
-They have a de novo, meaning a new mutation in the VHL gene not present in their parents.
+They have a de novo mutation, meaning a new mutation in the VHL gene not present in their parents.

 How is VHL diagnosed?